sbowman/libtcod-go/README.md

 This migration is a work in progress.
-At this point, `tcod` will produce a few deprecation warnings, due to the fact that `libtcod-go` is using a few older functions no longer supported in `libtcode`, but should build and work fine.
+At this point, `tcod` will produce a few deprecation warnings, due to the fact that `libtcod-go` is using a few older functions no longer supported in `libtcod`, but should build and work fine.
 I'm also in the process of rewriting the `sample` applicaition to bring it in line with `libtcod`'s C version, and remove those deprecation warnings.